somhi/jtframe/doc/compilation.md

 `jtframe files sim corename --target mister`

 From the folder where you want the files game.f and target.f to be produced.

+### Other Configuration Files

+The game memory interface can be described in the file mem.yaml, described [here](sdram.md).
+Using a *mem.yaml* file will generate all the RTL for the SDRAM controller automatically.

+The generation of MRA files from MAME's database is done by defining the translation in the file *cfg/mame2mra.toml* and using `jtframe mra <corename>`.
+This will also generate the PocketFPGA files is the Pocket submodule is available.

+The pause screen message is defined in the *cfg/msg* file.